Three Intrepretations of Russell's Paradox

 it is not correct.
 I therefore took it to

-the Ministry of Education and exorcized
+the Ministry of Education and had it exorcized

-it from the list of accepted absurdities.
+from the list of accepted texts.

 TOP SECRET:

-In Room 302B of the History Dept.
+In Room 302B of the Mathematics Dept.

 III